beladevo/libreoffice-docx-to-pdf/README.md

 # DOCX to PDF Converter
-This is a Flask-based microservice that converts DOCX files to PDF format using LibreOffice.
+Flask microservice that converts Office files (Word, Excel, PowerPoint) to PDF using LibreOffice.

 ## Installation
 ```